Bertram Wallis: Early years

 After his studies, his first role was Amiens in George Alexander's production of As You Like It in 1896.
 Edward German composed the music for the production, and Wallis's performance of his songs won praise: "Mr. Bertram Wallis as Amiens sings his solos so well as to quite justify Jacques's remark, 'More, I pr'y thee, more'."
 Soon afterwards, he played in Much Ado About Nothing, his last production of a Shakespeare play.
 In the early years of the 20th century, Wallis had his first successes on the musical stage.
 He sang in a five-man act called "The Musketeers" music hall at the Tivoli Theatre in 1901.
 In 1902 he appeared in the musical comedy Three Little Maids at the Apollo Theatre, with Lottie Venne, Sybil Grey and Edna May.
 In 1904 he appeared with Kate Cutler in The Love Birds.
 He then travelled to New York City to play in several Broadway productions, including A Madcap Princess (1904), Princess Beggar (1907) and Miss Hook of Holland (1907–08), with Christie MacDonald.

-After this, Wallis starred in a series of successful London musicals, often with Isabel Jay or Jose Collins, including King of Cadonia (1908), Dear Little Denmark (1909) and The Balkan Princess (1910).
+After this, Wallis starred in a series of successful London musicals, often with Isabel Jay or José Collins, including King of Cadonia (1908), Dear Little Denmark (1909) and The Balkan Princess (1910).
 Playgoer magazine commented, "What a ... fine specimen of mankind is the Grand Duke Sergius as played by Mr. Bertram Wallis!"
 He next starred in The Count of Luxembourg (1911).
 In 1911, Wallis temporarily left the musical stage to appear in a non-musical melodrama, Beau Brocade at the Globe Theatre, for which he won good notices.